Georgia Bureau of Investigation Teams with Othram to Identify a 2021 John Doe

 In December 2021, the remains of an unidentified individual were found inside of an abandoned residence on Wolfe Street in Brunswick, Georgia.
 Brunswick is a small town with a population of approximately 15,000 residents located just south of Savannah near the Turtle River.
 The Brunswick Police Department responded to the scene and collected evidence in hopes of identifying the unknown individual.

-It was determined that the remains were that of a black male who was between the ages of 45 and 60 years.
+It was determined that the remains were that of a Black male who was between the ages of 45 and 60 years.
 The man was estimated to be 5'9" to 5'11" tall.
 Near the man's remains, investigators found a baseball cap, red sweater, cargo shorts, and a sock.
 No identifying information was discovered at the scene.
 The Brunswick Police Department requested that the Georgia Bureau of Investigation (GBI) assist with the investigation and identification.

-Contribute Now Your contributions pay for lab supplies and research tools
+Help fund another case Your contributions pay for lab supplies and research tools

-Director of Case Management
+Director of Customer Service

 2829 Technology Forest Blvd Suite 100, The Woodlands, Texas 77381